hakimkal/backend-coding-challenge/solution/README.md

 You may enter a Euro amount e.g (22 EUR) an automatic conversion will be done using the Yahoo YQL API with a fallback to openexchange.org

+User Story 4:

+VAT is calculated on front end. note that the conversion to GBP is done at the backend hence all conversion is in the default currency entered by the user.